 - Cyst Nematode Count (accredited by Standards Council of Canada)

 Insect pests can cause significant damage to host plants.
-Our experienced entomologist can identify insect pests.
+The insect pests can be identified by DNA barcoding.

-If you are looking for plant identification services, we recommend contacting the Royal Botanical Gardens (RGB).
-Here are instructions on how to submit samples to the RBG.
+If you are looking for plant identification services, we recommend contacting the Royal Botanical Gardens in Burlington.

 Apple Scab Fungicide Resistance Testing